Skip to main content

 Geography

 • ‘Watling’ derived from the Saxons – Waeclingas – who lived near St Albans in the 6th century.
 Roman evidence has been recovered from The Hyde, in the form of a gold coin.
-Colindeep Lane (Watford Way) was an ancient street and may have been used t
+Colindeep Lane (Watford Way) was an ancient street and may have been used to pass t

 Geography